tmpbci/LJ/README.md

 (Doc in progress)

-- Automatically hook to Midi devices IN & OUT seen by OS.
-Very cool : LJ can script or be scripted by a midi device : Triggering different musics at given moments,... or in opposite, you can make a midi file with an external midi sequencer to script/trigger laser effects.
+- OSC and websocket commands.
+Very cool : LJ can script or be scripted.
 - Interactive (mouse style) warp correction for each laser.
 - Web ui : In your browser open webui/index.html.
 Javascript is needed.
-- Status every 0.5 seconds : every etherdream DAC state, number of buffer points sent,...
+- Status update every 0.5 seconds : every etherdream DAC state, number of buffer points sent,...
 - "Optimisation" points automatically added, can be changed live for glitch art.
 Search "resampler" commands.
+- A compiled version for os x of nannou.org etherdream+laser emulator is included.
+For more information https://github.com/nannou-org/ether-dream
+- A 3D anaglyph client example

 #
 # External devices